 You may also provide additional commandline arguments to give Ansible in executing your playbook.
 Use this option with care, as there is no real sanitation or validation of your input.
 It is recommended you only use this option to limit the hosts you build against (for example, if you only want to rebuild one container), to add extra variables, or to specify tags.

 Note that for proper parsing, you will likely have to use

 Ansible ordinarily connects to hosts it is managing via the SSH protocol.
-Ansible Container uses the latest Docker connection plugin to communicate from the Ansible Builder Container to the other containers.
+Ansible Container uses the latest Docker connection plugin to communicate from the Conductor container to the other containers.
 Since not all modules presently function with the Docker connection plugin, it limits the modules your playbook may rely on.
 As examples:

 Also, remember that the

 ansible-playbook executable runs on your Conductor container, not your local host, and thus operates in the filesystem and network context of the build container.